 In response to numerous reports of high levels of seaweed on many Massachusetts beaches last summer, CZM has released two new seaweed publications.
-Managing Seaweed Accumulations on Recreational Beaches was developed to help local officials and beach managers effectively address seaweed accumulations on recreational beaches while protecting coastal resources.
+Managing Seaweed Accumulations on Recreational Beaches file size 2MB was developed to help local officials and beach managers effectively address seaweed accumulations on recreational beaches while protecting coastal resources.
 This document focuses on how seaweed is a natural and important part of the marine ecosystem, but management challenges can arise when accumulations occur on recreational beaches.
-Non-Native Seaweed in Massachusetts is a fact sheet that summarizes current information on invasive seaweed species in Massachusetts, their ecology, and potential impacts to the marine ecosystem and economy.
+Non-Native Seaweed in Massachusetts file size 1MB is a fact sheet that summarizes current information on invasive seaweed species in Massachusetts, their ecology, and potential impacts to the marine ecosystem and economy.
 For general information on marine invasive species, please visit the Aquatic Invasive Species Program website.
 For more information on managing seaweed on recreational beaches, please contact your CZM regional office.

 CZM's New Website Is Scheduled to Launch on June 26

 The CZM website is undergoing some major renovations so it can be re-launched in the Mass.Gov portal format.
 The launch date is scheduled for June 26.
 In addition to a dramatically different look, the new site will feature improved navigation/organization and stronger links to other state agencies and departments, particularly those within EEA.
 When the new site goes live, many of the current navigation pathways will be reworked and all URLs will change.
 Please be patient as we work through any challenges with the transfer.
 Also, please let us know if there are any links from your website to CZM so that we can help prevent broken links.
 If you have any questions, can't find something, or wish to report a broken link, please contact CZM's webmaster.